Remedial Chaos Theory: Plot

 Yahtzee, the dice game that the group begins to play.

 Troy (Donald Glover) and Abed (Danny Pudi) invite their study group to a housewarming party at their new apartment.
 After Abed presents his Raiders of the Lost Ark boulder diorama, the group begin playing Yahtzee.
 When the pizza delivery arrives, Jeff (Joel McHale) rolls a die to determine who must collect the pizza from the doorman.
 Abed claims that by doing so, Jeff is creating six different alternative "timelines" depending on the outcome of the roll.

-Similar scenes subsequently arise throughout the six timelines, as Pierce (Chevy Chase) claiming he had sex with Eartha Kitt, Jeff stopping Britta (Gillian Jacobs) from singing along to "Roxanne" (1978), Abed realigning a miniature figurine of Indiana Jones on the diorama that was not upright, Britta smoking marijuana in the bathroom, and Jeff injuring his head on a ceiling fan.
+Similar scenes subsequently arise throughout the six timelines, such as Pierce (Chevy Chase) claiming he had sex with Eartha Kitt, Jeff stopping Britta (Gillian Jacobs) from singing along to "Roxanne" (1978), Abed realigning a miniature figurine of Indiana Jones on the diorama that was not upright, Britta smoking marijuana in the bathroom, and Jeff injuring his head on a ceiling fan.
 When the first roll indicates Annie (Alison Brie) needs to get the pizza, Troy finds a handgun in Annie's bag.
 Pierce tries to give Troy a present.
 Annie returns, calling the pizza guy a creep.

 The scene is restarted from the dice roll and shows the various timelines, with Jeff rolling a different number each time.
-It’s revealed that the group thinks Shirley (Yvette Nicole Brown) has a baking problem and Pierce's “gift” is a Norwegian troll that he knows Troy dislikes.
+It is revealed that the group thinks Shirley (Yvette Nicole Brown) has a baking problem and Pierce's "gift" is a Norwegian troll that he knows Troy is afraid of.
 When Shirley gets the pizza, the group unintentionally lets her pies burn, so she insults them and exits.
 When Pierce leaves, Troy unloads to Britta about Jeff making him feel immature.
 When Britta leaves, Pierce torments Troy with the troll; Britta returns engaged to the pizza guy.